Corset controversy: Marriage

-Whatever the doctors might say, young ladies would lace down in preparation for their wedding, as evidenced by contemporary photographs.
+Although precisely what was meant from this warning is impossible to ascertain, reformist and activist Catharine Beecher was one of the few to defy propriety norms and discuss the gynecological issues resulting from lifelong corset usage, in particular uterine prolapse:[This] distortion brings upon woman peculiar distress: The pressure of the whole superincumbent mass on the pelvic or lower organs induces sufferings proportioned in acuteness to the extreme delicacy and sensitiveness of the parts thus crushed.
+And the intimate connection of these organs with the brain and whole nervous system renders injuries thus inflicted the causes of the most extreme anguish, both of body and mind.
+This evil is becoming so common, not only among married women, but among young girls, as to be a just cause for universal alarm.
+Whatever the doctors and reformists might say, young ladies would lace down in preparation for their wedding, as evidenced by contemporary photographs.
 Moreover, some women laced down after their marriage to please husbands who fancied the practice.
 One such wife wrote:

 These, with the assistance of my maid, I put on, and managed the first day to lace my waist in to eighteen inches.

 A ladies maid recounted a similar situation:

 A husband who fancied the practice wrote:

 Fashion establishments

 Girls working in "fashion establishments", as they were then called, wore corsets to suit the dictates of their employers.
-Tiny waists were required of employees to sell the then current fashions, much as size zero models are frequently used in fashion shows today.
+Tiny waists were required of employees to sell the then-current fashions, much as size zero models are frequently used in fashion shows today.